-Most entering PhD students receive support, including a TA-ship that comes with a tuition waiver, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
-TA-ships do not cover mandatory university fees (information on fees is available on the Graduate School's website).
-Students who make acceptable progress can expect to be appointed to a TA-ship for four years.
-The Department also offers approximately the equivalent of a TA stipend without teaching obligations for a year of research.
+Most entering PhD students receive a support package of five years that includes a tuition waiver, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
+Effective Fall 2021, the university will also cover mandatory university fees for funded PhD students (information on fees is available on the Graduate School's website).
+To meet their service obligations for this support, students will normally serve as TAs during their second, third, and fifth years.
+Students should expect to take a research year, in which they do not serve as a TA or take courses, but instead dedicate the entirety of their time to dissertation research.
 The timing of the research year is up to the student and his/her adviser, but cannot be taken before the student has passed the qualifying exams and prospectus defense and has attained ABD (all-but-dissertation) status.

-If you have support from the university (fellowship and/or TA-ship) and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
+If you have support from the university as a funded PhD student, and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
-If you don't apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition, a substantial amount of money.
+If you don't apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition-a substantial amount of money.